Skip to main content

 • Following the person or showing up at their class, apartment, dorm room, work or other places they spend time

-• Posting information or spreading rumors about the individual
+• Posting information or spreading rumors about the individua

-• Repeated, unwanted text messages, email or social media contact
+• Repeated, unwanted text messages, emails, or social media contact

-• Making threats to the person's family or friends
+• Asking for information from person’s family or friends

 Examples of sexual assault and other forms of sexual misconduct: